-Complexity of checking equivalence.
-The problem of checking functional equivalence of MSO tree transducers is decidable with non-elementary complexity [Engelfriet and Maneth 2006].
+Complexity.
+The problem of checking functional equivalence of MSO tree transducers is decidable with nonelementary complexity [14].
 Decidability follows for MSO-equivalent models such as MTTs with finite copying, but no complexity bounds have been established.
-Polynomial-time algorithms for equivalence checking exist for top-down tree transducers (without regular look-ahead) and visibly pushdown transducers [Comon et al. 2002; Raskin and Servais 2009; Engelfriet et al. 2009].
-For STTs, we have established an upper bound of NEXPTIME, while the upper bound for SSTs is PSPACE [Alur and Cerný 2011].
+Polynomial-time algorithms for equivalence checking exist for top-down tree transducers (without regular look-ahead) and visibly pushdown transducers [5, 15, 33].
+For STTs, we have established an upper bound of NExpTIME, while the upper bound for SSTs is PSPACE [2].
 Improving these bounds, or establishing lower bounds, remains a challenging open problem.
-If we extend the SST/STT model by removing the single-use-restriction on variable updates, we get a model more expressive than MSO-definable transductions; it remains open whether the equivalence problem for such a model is decidable.
+These challenges and long-standing open problems are further discussed by Maneth in his survey about equivalence problems for tree transducers [27].
+If we extend the SST/STT model by removing the single-use-restriction on variable updates, we get a model more expressive than MSO-definable transductions.
+Filiot and Reynier have shown that for SSTs without this restriction equivalence is decidable and it has the same complexity as the HDT0L equivalence problem [19], a hard problem with non-elementary complexity; it remains open whether the equivalence problem for STTs without single-use-restriction is decidable.